hunterp5/hunterp5.github.io/README.md

 Here is where I upload all my creative endeavors, from photography and art to code projects I have done.
 This site will be actively managed and improved upon as I gain the skills to do so.
 Here are some major highlights of the site:

 ----Built using Bootstrap:
   Has a clean UI and a modern look.
-I have previously build a site without bootstrap, and I cant see myself not using it.
+I have previously built a site without bootstrap, and it makes building websites a breeze.
 My own styles are applied over the top of the pre-defined Bootstrap styles.

 ----Demonstrates Design Ability:
   I have no background in digital art or design; but I am trying to learn!
 This is my attempt at creating an attractive and functional site that is both navigable and easy on the eye.